-Training law students & professionals in human-centered legal design and policy-making
+Train law students & professionals in human-centered civic innovation and public interest technology.

-Developing new models of legal help that promote equity and access to the civil justice system
+Research & Develop new models of legal services, tech, and policy that promote equity and access to the civil justice system

 We work with courts, corporate legal departments, law firms, and legal aid groups to reimagine how they provide services.